 As we’ll learn below, beta-blockers are considered to be safer than other substances that some performers might turn to.
 There are stories of musicians using alcohol, Valium, or other potentially harmful substances to get over their fear of performing.
 While a drink or two before a performance is no big deal in most cases, becoming dependent on alcohol or harmful drugs to be able to get on stage is most likely detrimental to health, long-term.

-According to Dr. Robert Attaran, an assistant professor of cardiology at Yale University, the use of beta-blockers by musicians to manage the physical symptoms of beta-blockers is accepted within the medical community .
+According to Dr. Robert Attaran, an assistant professor of cardiology at Yale University, the use of beta-blockers by musicians to manage the physical symptoms of performance anxiety is accepted within the medical community .
 Of course, that is assuming that the performer has spoken to his or her doctor about it and that the medications are taken with appropriate caution.

 What are some potential downsides for Musicians using beta-blockers?